-Orthodontics is a branch of dentistry concerned with the development and management of irregularities and abnormalities of the teeth, jaws and face.
+Orthodontics is a specialised branch of dentistry focussing on the development and management of irregularities and abnormalities of the teeth, jaws, and face.
 The technical term for these problems is “malocclusion” which means “bad bite”.
-Orthodontists treat malocclusions with braces, aligners or appliances to help patients achieve a beautiful smile.
+Orthodontists treat malocclusions using braces, aligners, or appliances, helping their patients to achieve a beautiful smile.

-The very first thing that sets orthodontists apart from dentists is the specialisation.
+The main thing that sets orthodontists apart from dentists is the area of specialisation.
 Orthodontists are required to become a dentist first.
-Orthodontists attend five years of regular dental school, but then spend another three years of additional specialty training (masters or doctorate) in orthodontics at a reputable university.
+They attend five years of regular dental school, but then commit to another three years of additional specialty training (Masters or Doctorate) in Orthodontics at a reputable university.

 Who needs orthodontic treatment?

-At Dan Smethurst Orthodontist, we love seeing the difference orthodontic treatment can make in the lives of our patients.
+At Dan Smethurst Orthodontist, we love seeing the difference orthodontic treatment can make in the lives of our patients and their families.
 We treat minor and major cases and leverage our expertise with the latest technologies to help treatment run as smoothly as possible.

-If you are curious whether orthodontics can improve your teeth, bite or jaw, here are some of the most common problems we treat.
+If you are considering whether orthodontics can improve your teeth, bite, or jaw, here are some of the most common problems we treat:

 Crowding is a very common problem and occurs when there is not enough space in your mouth for your teeth.
 This causes teeth to fight for space and overlap each other.

-The opposite of crowding is a spacing problem.
-If there is too much space in your mouth, therefore too much room for your teeth, gaps can appear and are prime locations for plaque to build up.
+The opposite of crowding is spacing, meaning there is too much space in your mouth.
+As such, there is too much room for your teeth and gaps can appear.
+These gaps make prime locations for plaque to build up.

-The opposite of an overbite is an underbite, where your bottom teeth jut out past your top teeth.
+The opposite of an overbite is an underbite, where your bottom teeth sit beyond your top teeth.
 Problems with your bite can lead to poor oral health, digestive issues from not chewing food properly, and impacted teeth.

 If your teeth don’t meet when you bite down on your back molars, this is known as an open bite.
 This can be easily corrected with orthodontic appliances.

-Each of the problems above can easily be treated by our specialist orthodontist at our practice in Tauranga.
-Book your consultation with our friendly team today to get started.
+Each of the above problems can effectively be treated by our Specialist Orthodontist at our practice in Tauranga.